laneboysrc/rc-light-controller/doc/multiple-aux-channels.md

 For safety reasons we will not use the reset pin.

 PIO0_8 can be used as normal IO and is therefore ideal.
-PIO0_10 and PIO0__11 can be used as inputs, but a pull-up or pull-down resistor is required as the are true open drain pins.
+PIO0_10 and PIO0__11 can be used as inputs, but a pull-up or pull-down resistor is required as they are true open drain pins.

 In theory we can therefore support a maximum of 4 AUX channels.